 The inputting of address on a sender’s part has been an issue to some, citing that well, it is never advisable to give out addresses like that to any third party.
 So far, there are no reports regarding this relating to any form of privacy infringement. :/

-Well and good, some of my friends have been posting their postcards on blogs, others were personally thanking me (via facebook and twitter) and others I think, weren’t able to receive them.
+Well and good, some of my friends have been posting what they receive on their blogs, others were personally thanking me (via facebook and twitter) and others I think, weren’t able to receive them.
 I sent about 80 postcards last month, have you received one too?
 Let me know by commenting, leave your url post so I can visit if you’ve posted yours!

 Oh, should you be wanting a postcard too, I’d be happy to send you one, just privately message me your home address then.